huanpc/reading_note/README.md

 ## Programming language

 1. Effective Java
+2. Concurrent Programming in Java
-2. Learn Python the Hard Way
+3. Learn Python the Hard Way
+4. Dive into Python
+5. The Little Go Book